twolfson/khan-application/README.md

     - No delay between page content and render waiting for external JS to download
 - Minified HTML (automatically thanks to Jade)
 - Stable sorted JSON data to make lookups for previous/next badges `O(1)`
+- Moved CDN URL's from `https://` to  `//`
+    - Uses same protocol as the current page
+    - Removes HTTPS overhead

 #### Missing
 - Minify JS